ueman/sentry-dart-tools/sentry_dart_frog/README.md

 # Sentry for dart_frog

-This is an integration for [`dart_frog`](https://pub.dev/packages/dart_frog) to collect errors and automatically report them to Sentry.
+This is an integration for [`dart_frog`](https://pub.dev/packages/dart_frog) to collects errors and performance traces automatically.

+Learn more in this [article](https://medium.com/@jonasuekoetter/bridging-the-gap-distributed-tracing-for-flutter-and-backend-4943799b0ea9).

 > **Note**
 > This is experimental.
 Use at your own risk.